Skip to main content

 How are Performance-Based Contract Salaries calculated?

 The system uses a five-step process: (1) Calculate the player's adjusted PPG from their most recent 30 games.
+The adjustment compares the most recent 15 games to the prior 15 games.
+If the recent 15 games have a higher PPG, the adjusted PPG uses the recent 15 only.
+If the prior 15 are higher, the adjusted PPG averages all 30 games.
+This gives a recency bias to breakout players while smoothing out declining ones.
 (2) Collect all position salaries from the most recent FA draft.
 (3) Rank all players at the position by adjusted PPG, and rank all salaries from highest to lowest.
 (4) Match the player's PPG rank to the corresponding salary rank to determine a market salary.
 (5) Apply the league's Performance-Based Salary percentage (default 85%) to that market salary.
 This is used for extensions and rookie options when Performance-Based is the selected calculation method.

 Can I sign a free agent pickup to a long-term contract?